DavidLuccass/DavidLuccass/README.md

-Hi, my name is David Lucas, I'm 17 years old, and I'm currently starting out in the field of programming.
-I'm studying frequently to improve my skills and one day create meaningful projects.
+Hi, my name is David Lucas, I'm 17 years old and I'm starting out in back-end programming.
+I study frequently to improve my skills and one day create meaningful projects.

 ## Technologies